cchen140/SeamlessMultipathNetworkSwitching/README.md

-# SmartStream: A Seamless Multipath Network Switching Protocol for Live Video Streaming Applications.
+# SmartStream: A Seamless Multipath Network Switching Protocol for Live Video Streaming Applications

 # Virtual Webcam Setup
 1. Assume your host is Windows and testing envrionemnt is Ubuntu VM